Updated: December 9, 2022

 - Consider having trusted staff post advertisements for the role on social media.
 It recognizes their place in the company and demonstrates respect.

 Hiring for retail positions is usually fast-paced and urgent.
 You might have 10 candidates in one day.
-Or it could be seasonal work, making it even more challenging.
+Or you could be seasonal work, making it even more challenging.
 In fact, half a million temporary workers are hired during the holiday season.
 Having a measured and consistent retail recruitment formula is important.

 - Consider outside opinions and all relevant factors, but also trust your gut.
 Your gut got your retail store this far.
 Keep listening to it.